-What About Vegans, Can They Also Do A Keto Diet?
+Can Vegans Do A Keto Diet?

-The vegetarian diet has many more options when it comes to choosing different sources of fat and protein than vegans have.
+The vegetarian keto diet has many more options when it comes to choosing different sources of fat and protein than vegans have.
 Because a vegan excludes all animal-based products entirely from their diet.

 However, it is possible to do keto as a vegan.
 But it will be more challenging since its harder to find protein substitutes that are not animal based and low in carbs.
 With that being said, it is still doable.